 There is no shortage of security challenges for the U.S. and its allies in this region.
-Using the breathing space and funding afforded to it by the July 14, 2015, Joint Comprehensive Plan of Action (JCPOA),9 for example, Iran has exacerbated Shia-Sunni tensions to increase its influence on embattled regimes and has undermined adversaries in Sunni-led states.
-In May 2018, the Trump Administration left the JCPOA after European allies failed to address many of the serious flaws in the deal like the sunset clauses.10 A year later, in May 2019, Iran announced that it was withdrawing from certain aspects of the JCPOA.11 U.S. economic sanctions have been restored to pre-JCPOA levels and in some cases have been expanded.12
+Using the breathing space and funding afforded by the July 14, 2015, Joint Comprehensive Plan of Action (JCPOA),15 for example, Iran has exacerbated Shia-Sunni tensions to increase its influence on embattled regimes and has undermined adversaries in Sunni-led states.
+In May 2018, the Trump Administration left the JCPOA after European allies failed to address many of its serious flaws including its sunset clauses.16 A year later, in May 2019, Iran announced that it was withdrawing from certain aspects of the JCPOA.17 Since then, U.S. economic sanctions have been crippling Iran's economy as part of the U.S. Administration's "Maximum Pressure Campaign" meant to force changes in Iran's behavior, particularly with regard to its support of terrorist organizations and refusal to renounce a nascent nuclear weapons program.

-While many of America's European allies publicly denounced the Administration's decision to withdraw, most officials agree privately that the JCPOA was flawed and needs to be fixed.
-America's allies in the Middle East, including Israel and most Gulf Arab states, supported the U.S. decision and welcomed a harder line against the Iranian regime.13
+While many of America's European allies publicly denounced the Administration's decision to withdraw from the JCPOA, most officials agree privately that the agreement is flawed and needs to be fixed.
+America's allies in the Middle East, including Israel and most Gulf Arab states, supported the U.S. decision and welcomed a harder line against the Iranian regime.